 Straight solid inorganic macronutrient fertiliser and Liming material

-If the product concerned is a Plant Biostimulant, composed of different CMCs (e.g. CMC 1 and/or CMC 2, and CMC 7), i.e. a plant biostimulant with microbial and non-microbial raw materials, the product has to be classified as microbial plant biostimulant (PFC 6(A)) because the FPR sets more stringent requirements.
+If the product concerned is a Plant Biostimulant, composed of different CMCs (for example, CMC 1 and/or CMC 2, and CMC 7), i.e. a plant biostimulant with microbial and non-microbial raw materials, the product has to be classified as microbial plant biostimulant (PFC 6(A)) because the FPR sets more stringent requirements.

-If the product is a PFC 7, and a combination of a PFC 6A and PFC 6B, the general recommendations described above apply.
+If the product is a PFC 7, and a combination of a PFC 6(A) and PFC 6(B), the general recommendations described above apply.

 The mentioning of PFCs index numbers is not mandatory, but the same provisions than described under sub-section i. can be applied.